Accurate identification of communication between multiple interacting neural populations: Synthetic Datasets for System Identification Issues

 \subsection{Pass-Decision Network}

-In this synthetic network, each area is an GRU that contains $16$ units.
+In this synthetic network, each region is modeled as a GRU network with $16$ units.
 The stimulus $\stim{t}{}$ is two-dimensional and independently sampled from an exponential distribution with rate parameter of $3$ time steps.
-Using a non-Gaussian distribution tests whether the model can learn the correct solution despite structural mismatches between the data and the model, as both the prior and posterior of inferred inputs and messages are Gaussian.
+We chose a non-Gaussian distribution to test the robustness of MR-LFADS to structural mismatches between the data and the model, as MR-LFADS models the priors and approximate posteriors of inferred inputs and messages as Gaussian.

 Each region has a linear readout $W_{\text{out}}$, whose output is required to match its corresponding latent variables ($\stim{t}{}$ for area $A^P$ and $\decision{t}$ for $A^D$).
 The message sent from $A^P$ to $A^D$ is trained to represent $\stim{t}{}$.
 Additionally, $A^D$ must encode whether $\decision{t}$ is greater or less than $0$ at all times, mimicking a binary decision-making process.